klp18/adfs-mobileid/README.md

 This is an Active Directory Federation Service (ADFS) external authentication provider which authenticates end users with [Mobile ID](https://www.swisscom.ch/mid).

-The current document is a destilled version of [Microsoft ADFS Integration Guide (work in progress)](https://www.swisscom.ch/en/business/mobile-id/technical-details/technical-documents.html).
+The current document is a distilled version of [Microsoft ADFS Integration Guide (work in progress)](https://www.swisscom.ch/en/business/mobile-id/technical-details/technical-documents.html).
 If you are familiar with the contents in Integration Guide, you can skip the rest of this document.

 ## System Requirement